peter-lobner/Workflow-Docs-Example/COSTA.md

 #### Documentation

 ```
-My Comment
 ```

 #### Status Level

 * [ ] **a**: No assessment.
-* [x] **b**: Visual or qualitative comparison concludes sufficient agreement.
+* [ ] **b**: Visual or qualitative comparison concludes sufficient agreement.
 What sufficient means is to be defined contextually by experts.
 * [ ] **c**: Differences between computational results and comparator data (e.g. experimental) are typically less than 5%.
 Includes consideration of relevant uncertainty, but statistical distributions for uncertainty quantification are unknown.
 * [ ] **d**: Differences between computational results and comparator data (e.g. experimental) are typically less than 5%.
 Statistical distributions for uncertainty quantifications are known.

 #### Target Level

 * [ ] **a**: No assessment.
-* [x] **b**: Visual or qualitative comparison concludes sufficient agreement.
+* [ ] **b**: Visual or qualitative comparison concludes sufficient agreement.
 What sufficient means is to be defined contextually by experts.
 * [ ] **c**: Differences between computational results and comparator data (e.g. experimental) are typically less than 5%.
 Includes consideration of relevant uncertainty, but statistical distributions for uncertainty quantification are unknown.
 * [ ] **d**: Differences between computational results and comparator data (e.g. experimental) are typically less than 5%.
 Statistical distributions for uncertainty quantifications are known.